 The leaves of B. disticha usually appear after bloom-time, but this Gauteng plant is producing leaves while the inflorescence is still developing.
 The inflorescence is busy spreading individual flowers from the initial erect clump into the dense, semi-spherical umbel it will be in its prime.
 The many (70 to 100) six-tepalled flowers in a typical inflorescence may be one of several shades of pink or pale red.

-Note the broad, triangular bract at the base of the flowers, above the leaves; two such bracts initially covered the flowers in the bud phase.
+The broad, triangular bract at the base of the flowers, above the leaves in soteworthy.
+Two such bracts initially covered the flowers in the bud phase.

-The flower umbel reminds of Brunsvigia, the Amaryllidaceae family member of Boophone that mostly grows bigger, but fewer individual flowers than seen here (Duncan, 2010; Mustart, et al, 1997).
+The flower umbel reminds of Brunsvigia, the Amaryllidaceae family member of Boophone that mostly grows bigger, but bears fewer flowers than seen here (Duncan, 2010; Mustart, et al, 1997).